fleksin/onerent/README.md

 # Onerent Project

+The project have been uploaded to azure, you can access through the link: http://thirdtry.cloudapp.net:3100

  How to use: <br>
 	Click the title to see the detail of every entry. <br/>
 	since I don't have picture of each house, I just use the same picture. <br/>